fusion809/fusion809.github.io-old3/_drafts/2017-GAMES/01-introduction.md

 {% include Code/codeu.html line1="pacaur -Ssq game | wc -l" %}

 to determine the number of games available from the Arch Linux official stable, non-multilib repositories (so `core`, `community` and `extra`) and the Arch User Repository (AUR) and it returned: 1413.
 Beware, however, that with `pacaur`, to my knowledge there is no way to exclude programs that are game engines or utilities and not games themselves so some of these results may not be games at all.
-If one does not exclude utilities/engines from the above `eix` search on Gentoo the number of 'games' would be recorded as 1113.
+The equivalent Gentoo command would be:

+{% include Code/codeu.html line1="eix -Cc games | wc -l" %}

+and it returns 1158.

 <h3 style="margin-right: 0px;">Distribution-specific notes</h3>
 In each game monograph I will be mentioning how easy it is to get the game on the following popular, sufficiently independent Linux distributions: